All right, Hour 2, Sean Hannity Show, 800-941-SEAN.

 It's a pleasure to speak with you.

-And so that they had that technology of how to do that.
+And so they had that technology of how to do that.

-Well, Blackstone uh had one of their investors was the CIC.
+Well, Blackstone had one of their investors was the CIC.

-And so when I look at Pennsylvania and West Virginia and Ohio being restricted on the permits, I can't help but wonder if with uh China now having the technology of knowing how to frack.
+And so when I look at Pennsylvania and West Virginia and Ohio being restricted on the permits, I can't help but wonder if with China now having the technology of knowing how to frack,

-If Biden is uh holding us back as a country to give China the jump on building the infrastructure of the compressor stations of the pipelines of the uh the drilling of getting the natural gas out of their trust of the year.
+if Biden is holding us back as a country to give China the jump on building the infrastructure of the compressor stations of the pipelines of the drilling of getting the natural gas out of their trust of the air.

-You you just gotta remember one thing is that of course Joe's compromised when it comes to all these deals.
+You just got to remember one thing is that, of course, Joe's compromised when it comes to all these deals.

-Look at what we learned about the the Biden crime family crime syndicate uh today.
+Look at what we learned about the Biden crime family crime syndicate today.

-Hunter Biden's real estate company got forty million dollars in investment from Moscow's one time uh first lady, uh an oligarch, according to new emails, the relationship between the president's son and this the billionaire widow of a corrupt moscow mayor.
+Hunter Biden's real estate company got $40 million in an investment from Moscow's one-time first lady, an oligarch, according to new emails, the relationship between the president's son and the billionaire widow of a corrupt Moscow mayor.

-You know, we already knew that she sent him three and a half million dollars, a company linked to Hunter, and then we find out that the brother uh told the Daily Mail the money was a payment to enter the American market.
+And then we find out that the brother told the Daily Mail the money was a payment to enter the American market.

-And in twenty twelve, Hunter's firm had sixty-nine point seven million uh dollar plan to invest in in two point one five million square feet of office uh space in seven U.S. cities.
+And in 2012, Hunter's firm had $69.7 million plan to invest in 2.15 million square feet of office space in seven U.S. cities.

-And then documents outlining the plan said the money came from a mix of investors, including forty million from Inteco Management, a Swiss company owned by the Russian oligarch.
+And then documents outlining the plan said the money came from a mix of investors, including $40 million from Inteco Management, a Swiss company owned by the Russian oligarch.

-I mean, you you just can't make this up.
+I mean, you just can't make this up.

 It's insane.